ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 <Form data={data} />

 By experimenting with the timers and the delay between them, it's certainly possible to prevent the feeling of unresponsiveness.
-Please share your results on [Discord](https://discord.gg/AptebvVuhB) or [Github](https://github.com/ciscoheat/sveltekit-superforms/discussions), if you do!

 <Next section={concepts} />